pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1188 Taking the Way Again

+I lost in the weekend in some familiar situations how programmers we like to write code all day I believe, but in some times you can't do it.
+Currently, I continue to study Concurrency in Java and in general.
+The Java Concurrency Book is my guide, and Baeldung blog and Stack Overflow are my best friends in this trip.
+Concurrency is hard, I think that is a next level in my career how Software Developer.

 ##### Day 1184 My First Certification

 Today I complete my first course and achieve my first certification in the year.
 The course is about Zero Trust Security Framework, the zero trust framework is a great tool to do our systems more secure.
 I believe that any developer needs to know these principles because all developers work with data, and know how to handle this data is an important thing in the work.